Dr Vlas Efstathis AM, RFD, MB, BS, FACTM, FFTM

 "Facebook is not a medical reference site."

-Dr Scott Hedley has been practicing for 9 years and has served 4 years at East Clinic.
 His areas of special interest include Paediatrics, Dermatology and Adult Medicine.

 He resides in the western suburbs of Brisbane and enjoys an active lifestyle including surfing, skate boarding and socialising with family and friends.